-How Hong Kong's Loss of 'Special Status' Could Hit Business
+The U.S. Might Revoke Hong Kong's 'Special Status.'
+Here's What That Means For Business in the Global Financial Hub

 “Businesses will inevitably change their perceptions of Hong Kong as a gateway to China that is protected by rule of law,” says Benjamin Quinlan, CEO and managing partner of strategy consultancy Quinlan and Associates, who also sits on the board of a fintech association.

-“If you remove [Hong Kong’s special status], there will be foreign companies that say ‘we’ll just enter China directly, I’ve got no one going via Hong Kong,’ or they’ll just exit China completely,” he tells TIME.
+“If you remove [Hong Kong’s special status], there will be foreign companies that say ‘we’ll just enter China directly, I’ve got no one-up going via Hong Kong,’ or they’ll just exit China completely,” he tells TIME.
 “It doesn’t bode well for Hong Kong’s position as a global financial hub.”

 What is Hong Kong’s ‘special status’?